nakamurau1/tts-mcp/.cline/activeContext.md

 - Both the CLI and MCP server interfaces are designed to be intuitive and easy to use
 - Default values are provided for all options to minimize required configuration
 - Clear error messages include suggested resolutions
+- **MCP tools include descriptive information for improved usability in Claude Desktop**
+- **Tool parameters have detailed descriptions to guide users on proper usage**

 ### Testing Strategy
 - **Unit tests for core components and utilities**